STORM-IRIT/Radium-Engine/doc/developer/material.md

 Radium Plugin by implementing the corresponding interfaces as described in the [Extending the _Radium Material Library_ ](#extend-mtl-lib).

-For each material of the library, a default Ra::Engine::RenderTechnique, corresponding to the standard usage of the material by the Ra::engine::ForwardRenderer and an optional Ra::Engine::EngineMaterialConverters::ConverterFunction are made available through the dedicated factories Ra::Engine::EngineRenderTechniques and  Ra::Engine::EngineMaterialConverters.
+For each material of the library, a default Ra::Engine::RenderTechnique, corresponding to the standard usage of the material by the Ra::engine::ForwardRenderer and an optional Ra::Engine::EngineMaterialConverters::ConverterFunction, used when loading files to convert file representation of a Material to Radium representation of this material, are made available through the dedicated factories Ra::Engine::EngineRenderTechniques and Ra::Engine::EngineMaterialConverters.

 See the [Material registration into the Engine](#registration-mtl-lib) section of this documentation to learn more about these factories.

 ## Simple usage of materials {#simple-mtl-usage}